reactjs/react.dev/src/content/reference/react/use-client.md

 <Diagram name="use_client_render_tree" height={150} width={450} alt="A tree graph where each node represents a component and its children as child components.
 The top-level node is labelled 'App' and it has two child components 'InspirationGenerator' and 'FancyText'.
 'InspirationGenerator' has two child components, 'FancyText' and 'Copyright'.
 Both 'InspirationGenerator' and its child component 'FancyText' are marked to be client-rendered.">A render tree illustrates component usages.</Diagram>

-Back to the question of `FancyText`, we see that the component definition does _not_ have a `'use client'` directive and it has two .
+Back to the question of `FancyText`, we see that the component definition does _not_ have a `'use client'` directive and it has two usages.

-The usage of `FancyText` as a child of `App`, marks that usage as a Server Component as root components are always Server Components.
+The usage of `FancyText` as a child of `App`, marks that usage as a Server Component.
 When `FancyText` is imported and called under `InspirationGenerator`, that usage of `FancyText` is a Client Component as `InspirationGenerator` contains a `'use client'` directive.

 This means that the component definition for `FancyText` will both be evaluated on the server and also downloaded by the client to render its Client Component usage.